danReynolds/SummonerExpert/README.md

 # Summoner Expert

-Summoner Expert allows you to ask League of Legends questions using the Actions for Google API and the APIs provided by Champion.gg and Riot.
-Devices like Google Home, and Google Assistant enabled phones like the Pixel will be able to have voice conversations with Summoner Expert.
+Summoner Expert allows you to ask text and voice commands about League of Legends using the APIs provided by Champion.gg and Riot.
+It works on multiple platforms currently supporting:

+Facebook: Send a message to https://www.facebook.com/summonerExpert

+Twitter: Send a DM to https://twitter.com/SummonerExpert

+Google Actions: Ask for Summoner Expert when using your Google Assistant enabled device such as a Pixel or Google Home.

 # Commands